cynic-net/pypi-release/README.md

 Index), whence it can be installed [pip] and similar tools.

 Requirements:
 - You must be using a `pyproject.toml` file to define your project information.
-- You must have [`pactivate`] present in the same directory as `pyproject.toml` to build a virtual environment.
+- You must have [`pactivate`] present in the same directory as `pyproject.toml` or in the parent directory. .
 (You do not actually need to be using pactivate for your project itself, though of course this is recommended!)

 Currently this is mostly a manual process, but a little bit of it is automated with the [`build-release`](./build-release) script in this repo.
-That script can be run from any location, but it assumes that you're in the root of your project (i.e., the directory containing the `pyproject.toml` and `pactivate` files).
+That script can be run from any location, but it assumes that you're in the root of your project (i.e., the directory containing the `pyproject.toml` file).

+The release files will be built under `.build/release/` in the same directory as `pactivate`.
+This allows for repos with a single package or repos with multiple distribution packages, each in a direct subdirectory of the repo root.
+(In the latter case you will want to use a tag name that includes the package name, rather than just `v0.0.0`.)

 Release Process